bbayles/python-pure-cdb/docs/library.rst

     >>> len(reader)
     3

-The `in` operator can be used to test whether a key is present in the datbase
+The `in` operator can be used to test whether a key is present in the database.

     >>> b'k1` in reader
     True